aws-samples/snow-transfer-tool/README.md

 ### upload

 This command helps you batch and upload your files to snowball automatically.
 The batching and uploading are happened in your hosts' memory so there is no extra disk space needed.
-However, you need to make sure the number of processes times the max_tarfile_size is less than the memory size you provisioned.
+However, you need to make sure the number of processes times the partition_size is less than the memory size you provisioned.

 During the file traversal, all the symlinks and empty folders will be ignored.